earthly/website/blog/_posts/2022-02-08-docker-volumes.md

  - docker volume
 topic: docker
 last_modified_at: 2023-04-17
+excerpt: "Learn how to use Docker volumes to persist data outside of containers and easily share data between containers.
+This tutorial covers the basics of Docker volumes, including how to create and manage them, mount them to containers, and configure them using Docker Compose.
+If you're looking to improve your containerization and data management skills, this article is a must-read."
 ---
 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster.
 This article is about container volume management.
 If you're interested in a simple and containerized approach to building software then [check us out](/).**